ellennickles/code-your-way-s23/week6/github.md

     The key's randomart image is: +--[ED25519 256]--+ ...and more characters
     ```

-### Add the SSH key to the ssh-agent
+### Add the SSH private key to the ssh-agent

-In order to use your SSH key, add it to another program called the **ssh-agent**.
+In order to use your SSH private key, add it to another program called the
+**ssh-agent** on your computer.

 >_Reference: [Generating a new SSH key and adding it to the ssh-agent](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)_